michieltjampens/powermonitor/README.md

 Contains the files needed to read/process the data from the board with [dcafs](https://github.com/michieltjampens/dcafs).

 ### firmware
-Contains the ST CubeIDE project with bare-metal code.
+Contains the ST CubeIDE project with bare-metal c code.